IBM/JTOpen-test/README.testing.txt

  The testbucket contains a scheduler to run the tests.
 Tests are submitted to the scheduler, and the scheduler then runs the tests.

  -- Scheduler configuration
+1. Pick an ID to use for the scheduler.
+For example, pick 11

+-- Start scheduler
+java -cp JTOpen-test.jar test.JDSchedulerServer 11 SERVER

  -- Adding tests to the scheduler